django-cms/django-cms/docs/topics/colorscheme.rst

     interfaces**.
 The visitor-facing published site is **wholly independent** of this, and the responsibility of the site developer.

-    The admin interfaces will only reflect the described behavior if the package ``djangocms-admin-style`` is installed (version XXX or later).
+    The admin interfaces will only reflect the described behaviour if the package ``djangocms-admin-style`` is installed (version XXX or later).
 If it is not installed the admin interface is managed by your underlying Django installation which usually uses the browser's color scheme.